satvikajay/BankingTransactions/README.md

    sender = account2
    receiver = account1

-Whichever object calls the method is the sender.
+Which ever object calls the method is the sender.

-we want to add safety for that we can add a check to prevent transferring negative or zero amounts:
+we want to add safety for that we need to add a check to prevent transferring negative or zero amounts

-def transfer(self, amount, receiver_account)  and def transfer_bothways(self, amount, receiver_account) i have added methods to understand but we avoid def transfer(self, amount, receiver_account) in real working environments
+   ex:      if amount <= 0:
+              print("Invalid amount")

 Feature 2: Add Transaction History
 What we want